Offshore Wind Power | Research

 .
 Principal Investigator is Jeremy Firestone.
 Funded by a NOAA Sea Grant award Contract #10000025.

 Mid-Atlantic Offshore Wind Interconnection and Transmission The Mid-Atlantic Offshore Wind Interconnection and Transmission (MAOWIT) project will provide a detailed analysis to evaluate the pros and cons of offshore transmission, which is outlined in the DOE Office Wind Strategic Plan (DOE 2011) as a possible method to decrease the balance-of-system costs and permitting time of offshore wind farms.
 It will also address related and pressing questions regarding the adequacy of existing transmission infrastructure and the ability of existing generating resources to provide the necessary ancillary services support (spinning and contingency reserves) in the PJM region.
 Principal Investigator is Willett Kempton.
 Funded by US Dept of Energy as project DE-EE0005366.
-Mike Dvorak is one of the researchers on the grant and some of his work can be viewed in more detail on his Sailor's Energy webpage.
+Mike Dvorak is one of the researchers on the grant and some of his work can be viewed in more detail on his Sailor's Energy webpage and the work of UD's Cristina Archer can be seen here.

 Delaware and New Jersey Public PerceptionsThis project will study state residents’ perceptions of offshore wind projects.
 In both Delaware and New Jersey, a) a coastal wind project has recently become operational, b) an entity has proposed near-shore (state-waters), small-scale (six turbine) test/demonstration projects and c) the first proposed offshore transmission line in the United States is to make landfall.
 The three planned NJ projects are or will be located in the greater Atlantic City area, while the three Delaware projects extend from just inside Delaware Bay in the Lewes area to Indian River, thus facilitating an examination of public perceptions of local residents who may be effected by the projects.
 We will undertake a series of semi-structured interviews, followed by a mail survey.
 Principal Investigator is Prof. Jeremy Firestone.
 Funded by NOAA Sea Grant